Russian Caravan Black Tea - new edition

 Adding to Cart Added to Cart

-It is said that the light smokiness of this tea originally came from the campfires built along the caravan route though nowadays it comes from the blending of smoky Lapsang with the other leaves.
+It is said that the light smokiness of this tea style originally came from campfires built along the Silk Road.
+This skilful blend emulates the unique characteristics of those caravan teas.

 None